 - Named Public Executive of the Year by Novogradac Journal of Tax Credits, 2015

-- Received the Excellence Award for Leadership from the Council of Development Finance Agencies, 2015
+- Received the Council of Development Finance Agencies’ Excellence Award for Leadership, 2015

 - Received the North Coast Minority Media & Diversity Chamber’s MBE/Urban Professional Award for Government, 2015

-- Recognized by the Cleveland Foundation with the Homer C. Wadsworth Award for extraordinary accomplishment in the public or not-for-profit sector, 2010
+- Received the Cleveland Foundation’s Homer C. Wadsworth Award for extraordinary accomplishment in the public or not-for-profit sector, 2010